-$\P_2 \cdot In$ physicalism, where everything is causal, see §3, the causal-intentional dichotomy implies that nothing is intentional.
+$\P_2$ · In physicalism, where everything is causal, see §3, the causal-intentional dichotomy implies that nothing is intentional.
+The causal-intentional dichotomy also implies that intentionality cannot be reduced to physics, since it cannot fit inside any causal law.
 But, denying a first person experience as pain, along with every other intentional experience, just shows that physicalism is wrong.
-On the other hand, assuming that life is the source of intentionality, so that every living being final intention is to resolve its problem of survival, makes straight considering pain to be a problem indicator, see §20.
-The causal-intentional dichotomy also implies that intentionality cannot be reduced to physics, since it cannot fit inside any causal law.
+On the other hand, assuming that life is the source of intentionality, so that every living being final intention is to resolve its problem of survival, makes straight considering pain to be a problem indicator, see §23.

-$\P_3$ · The causal-intentional dichotomy is also the reason why physicalism fails with every intentional science.
+$\P3$ · The causal-intentional dichotomy is also the reason why physicalism fails with every intentional science.
 Intentionality assumes values, that is, that some things are better than others, and possibilities, that is, that an agent can choose freely.
 And the ontology of physicalism is so poor that it cannot include intentionality, since there are neither values nor freedom in physics, where everything is causal.
 Then physicalism cannot comprehend any science where intentions play a rôle.
 This explains why physicalism can be successful in physics and chemistry, where the object is non-intentional, and why it is completely unable in psychology, economics, and wherever the object is intentional.

-$\P4$ · Under physicalism, only the causal laws of nature matter, see §3, which are algorithms, see §15.
+$\P 4 \cdot \text{Under physicalism}$ , only the causal laws of nature matter, see §3, which are algorithms, see §15.
 Then, from the problem solving ontology presented in §13, physicalism only admits resolutions, while it ignores problems and solutions.
 This represents accurately that, in the poor ontology of physicalism, everything is causal and intentionality does not exist.